software-mansion/react-native-svg/README.md

   Code explanation:

-  * The points attribute defines the x and y coordinates for each corner of the polygon
+  * The points prop defines the x and y coordinates for each corner of the polygon

 ##### Polyline